Assa Abloy’s Aperio technology is a cross-brand wireless communication protocol centered around their AH series hub.

 To do this, you need to wire the data lines of all the hubs in parallel into the data ports of the RS-485 bus.

-1. Daisy-chain the hubs.
+Daisy-chain the hubs.
 This is still wiring the hubs in parallel, but allows you to run less total wiring.
 Instead of all the junctions and Wago connections occurring back at the controller, they occur at each of the hubs in the chain.
+Note that the terminator dip-switches 6 and 7 should be set to on for the last hub in the daisy chain as shown in the image below.

 Power

-Once you have successfully linked your locks to your hub, you need to write down all the Exchange admin center (EAC) addresses.
+Once you have successfully linked your locks and completed configurations note down all the door's EAC addresses.
 These addresses are used when adding the locks as doors in Command.

 Phase 2: Verkada Command setup